Introduction to Hierarchical Clustering

 - Customer Segmentation to product or service marketing.

-- City planning to identify the places to build structures/services/building.
+- City planning to identify the places to build structures/services/buildings.

-- Social Network Analysis, For example, identify all MS Dhoni fans to advertise his biopic.
+- Social Network Analysis, For example, identifies all MS Dhoni fans to advertise his biopic.

 Advantages of Hierarchical Clustering

 - In partial clustering like k-means, the number of clusters should be known before clustering, which is impossible in practical applications.
-In contrast, in hierarchical clustering, no prior knowledge of the number of clusters is required.
+Unlike other clustering algorithms, hierarchical clustering does not require prior knowledge of the number of clusters.

 - Hierarchical clustering is easy to implement.